Gigahawk/mech423_final_project/mech/README.md

 ### Assembly Notes
 - Thread features work smoothly
-- LED strip clamp could be better designed currently the clamping force is transmitted through hot glue covering the LED strip solder joints
+- LED strip clamp could be better designed
+    - Currently the clamping force is transmitted through hot glue covering the LED strip solder joints
 - Wall thickness is insufficient in many areas
     - Some areas are unfixable, like screw holes
 - Screw holes are unnecessary